‘How long do goldfish live?’ is a great question with a very surprising answer!

-If you’re going away on a short holiday, there is likely more risk of your goldfish being over-fed – either by yourself before you leave, automated feeders, or well-meaning pet-sitters – than there is of starvation.
+If you’re going away on a short holiday, there is likely more risk of your goldfish being over-fed than there is of starvation.
+Automated feeders, or well-meaning pet-sitters who don’t know better, often feed goldfish too much.

-This goldfish survived for 134 days without being fed, though not entirely without food.
-It survived on algae and scraps of leftover food still present in the tank from previous meals.
+One goldfish survived for 134 days without being fed.
+Though it wasn’t entirely without food.
+The fish survived on algae and scraps of leftover food still present in the tank from previous meals.

 How long do goldfish live out of water?

-Being a fish, water is pretty important to goldfish!
-And, as you would expect, a goldfish out of water will not survive very long.
+For obvious reasons, water is pretty important to goldfish!
+As you would expect, a goldfish out of water will not survive very long.